Menu Close

 How to Cope with Divorce

 There isn’t a person on earth who thinks going through a divorce is easy.
 Your world is turned upside down – even if you’re the person asking for the divorce.
-The divorce process digs up a lot of emotions like sadness, anger, embarrassment, and even love and then brings them to the surface.
-Shoving those feelings away won’t make the divorce process easier, so learning how to cope with divorce may be the best way to save your sanity during this difficult time.
+The divorce process digs up a lot of emotions like sadness, anger, fear and embarrassment to name a few.
+So whether you’re separated and on your way to divorce or already through the process, finding ways to cope with all that has happened is important.

 When was the last time you cut yourself a little slack?
-When you practice self compassion, you aren’t giving yourself a “pass” on taking accountability for your actions.
+When you aren’t giving yourself a “pass” on taking accountability for your actions.
 Instead, you’re giving yourself permission to not be so hard on yourself while going through this process.

 Perspective is hard when you’re going through the stages of divorce but it’s important to remember that there were two of you in the relationship.
 When guilt and shame start to pop up in the process, remember that it took two of you to begin and end your relationship.
 Acknowledge the role you played and forgive yourself.